edsu/diss/notes.md

 I submitted the latest revision of the methods section to my committee to prep for the proposal defense in two weeks.
 I need to develop some slides and practice my talk.

+# Thu Oct 24 17:35:02 EDT 2019

+I found this while reading some of my old notebooks:

+> Thinking about the NSRL's collecting as a way of *seeing* the web, a
+> particular view of the contents of the web, in this case, software.
+It is
+> different from how the Internet Archive sees the web as web pages.
+I think
+> this waay of seeing is related to James Scott's Seeing Like a State, and also
+> Vertesi's Seeing Like a Rover.